PPPPierre/Landfill_Prediction/readme.md

 6. Propose an interface so that this pipeline can be run easily. (optional)

+I have implemented a simple web API using **Flask** to use the pipeline, detailed in the `./deployment/app.py` file.
+It's important to note that the frameworks used in actual production scenarios would be significantly more complex than this one. **This app introduces a basic asynchronous task scheduling mechanism by utilizing a request queue and worker threads to manage incoming requests.** Assuming that the app is running on actual production servers, users can initiate the inference or training pipelines by uploading a specific config file.
+The app responds by assigning a `task_id` to the user, who can then use `task_id` to access logs, results, and even carry out inferences based on the saved checkpoints.
+Clearly, this app is currently just a prototype and is capable of extensive enhancements.
+Additional modules can be integrated to evolve it into a fully-fledged production-grade pipeline application.

 7. Propose a solution for monitoring in production (optional)

+Building on the foundation of this app, we can integrate application-level monitoring by employing **Prometheus** to gather operational data and oversee the **Flask** application.
+We can track various metrics, including **the number of inferences, the time taken for these operations, the frequency of errors, and resource utilization such as CPU and GPU usage**.
+Subsequently, we can use **Grafana** for the visualization of this monitoring data and combine it with **Alertmanager** for email alert configurations.
+This comprehensive approach not only enriches our project but also ensures a more efficient and secure pipeline at the production level.

 ## Usage